This is a keystone post that I update regularly as I gain new insights into life over time.

 Our understanding of life will change as we grow and learn more.
 From knowing nothing or little, we start by learning (知道; knowing) and following others.
 It is our initial understanding and can be at a superficial level.

 As we grow older and our learning compounds, our perspectives and understanding of family, relationships, friendships, career, money, time, health, life as a whole, etc. will evolve through the vicissitudes of life.
 For example, our meaning of family and relationships will change as we grow up; from being our parents’ children to being a spouse and parents ourselves.
 Our meaning of happiness and meaningfulness will evolve so will our views of the world.
-As we gain more insights, we learn how we want to live and be contented (知足; be content) with what we know and have with what we do not know and do not have.
+As we gain more insights, we learn how we want to live and be contented (知足; be content) with what we know and have.
 We learn to do our best and learn to let go.

 My perspectives will continue to evolve.
 I will update this post with my evolving perspectives.
 Hope this post and the blog will offer a different perspective to the readers.